Brandon-Banda/greenacres/devlog.md

 // TODO

 - [ ] create base64 image onClick save and display it after signing
+- [ ] make a link to directions on the address at the top

 - [x] Fix the navmenu button problem where it needs to be hrefd to # before being clickable
 - [x] Application page form validation